 Read team Testimonials or watch this short video featuring expedition teammates (filmed on location in Ethiopia) for an insight into life on expedition.

 Islamic codes of behaviour and dress are strictly enforced.
-In any public place women must cover their heads with a headscarf, wear trousers (or a floor length skirt), and a long-sleeved tunic or coat that reaches to mid-thigh or knee.
+In any public place women must cover their heads with a headscarf, wear trousers (light fitting trousers like leggings are not appropriate) or a floor length skirt, and a long-sleeved tunic or coat that reaches to mid-thigh or knee.
 Men should wear long trousers and long-sleeve shirts.
 Whilst in the desert, it may be possible to remove the headscarf.
 The import, sale, manufacture and consumption of alcohol in Iran is strictly forbidden on religious grounds, with no exceptions for foreigners.

 This expedition will cover a variety of terrain from soft sand dunes and drifts to gravel desert and rocky surfaces.
 Comfortable, well-fitting, supportive boots are essential.